That's what Tom said when he challenged me to share my three best travel secrets in Northern California!

-And each time one of our readers would download this free e-book, Tripbase would donate $1 to Charity:Water, helping to provide clean and safe drinking water to people in developing nations!
+And each time one of our readers downloaded this free e-book, Tripbase would donate $1 to Charity:Water, helping to provide clean and safe drinking water to people in developing nations!
 Win/Win!

-Kept Northern California Travel Secrets Guide!
+Kept Northern California Travel Secrets Guide with you, so it's still a Win, Win for us!
 But first you have to

 You might find it hard to imagine that crowded California could possibly have any "undiscovered" places left, but it does!

 And one of the most isolated and rugged of those is The Lost Coast, 90 miles of NorCal coastline between Ferndale and Rockport.